-Scramble Squares® is iTunes free
+Scramble Squares® is a FREE iTunes download that contains one FREE free

 5-MINUTE CHALLENGE® game puzzle and the ability to make in-app purchases of additional puzzles from a library of over 75 puzzles.

 Scramble Squares® are visual puzzles comprised of nine square pieces, each containing images that must be properly arranged to form the solution.
-Scramble Squares® puzzles look easy to solve but in reality, only one in every 5,000 people can unscramble a puzzle in under minutes.
+Scramble Squares® puzzles look easy to solve but in reality, only one in every 5,000 people can unscramble a Scramble Squares® puzzle in under 5 minutes.

-The puzzle library is b.
+The Scramble Squares® app and puzzle library is built to take advantage of the features of Apple’s iOS 4 operating system.
 The puzzles appeal to all ages and featuring over 75 original creations in a variety of themes including nature, sports, history, culture, geography, science, technology, gourmet, occupations, fantasy, hobbies and activities.
 New puzzles are added on a regular basis to expand your Scramble Squares® puzzle fun.

 The iPad, iPhone and iPod Touch Scramble Squares® application includes a FREE 5-MINUTE CHALLENGE® puzzle.
 Players who solve the 5-MINUTE CHALLENGE® puzzle in under five minutes receive an additional free brainteaser puzzle, a 99-cent value.